lizmat/Rakudo-Options/README.md

 Also note that all of the examples use the `$*RAKUDO-OPTIONS` dynamic variable, but that any ad-hoc created `Rakudo::Options` can also be used.

-Also note that each of these attributes (with the exception of `e`, `includes` and `modules` can be uses "as is" as parameter to the `run` function, or as a parameter to the creation of a `Proc::Async` object.
+Also note that each of these attributes (with the exception of `e`, `includes` and `modules`) can be used "as is" as an argument to the `run` function, or as a parameter to the creation of a `Proc::Async` object.

 e
 -